neuroinformatics-unit/movement/CONTRIBUTING.md

-We use [Sphinx](https://www.sphinx-doc.org/en/master/) and the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) to build the source files into html output.
+We use [Sphinx](https://www.sphinx-doc.org/en/master/) and the [PyData Sphinx Theme](https://pydata-sphinx-theme.readthedocs.io/en/stable/index.html) to build the source files into HTML output.
 This is handled by a GitHub actions workflow (`.github/workflows/docs_build_and_deploy.yml`).
 The build job is triggered on each PR, ensuring that the documentation build is not broken by new changes.
 The deployment job is only triggerred whenever a tag is pushed to the _main_ branch,